for industry disruption

 Sustainability and digitization are putting new demands on our organization and customer expectations.
 The brand’s viability is being tested, but as one of the most innovative countries in the world, I believe we will be ready for this journey.
 Denmark is an agile and adaptable country, which is a major advantage when carrying out testing new initiatives.

-“Rapid changes are putting new demands on our organization, sustainability and customer expectations.”– Poul Erik Skjerning Røgilds, Head of Aftersales, Audi Denmark
+“Rapid changes are putting new demands on our organization, sustainability and customer expectations.”– Poul Erik Skjerning Røgilds, former Head of Aftersales, Audi Denmark

 How have data and predictive analytics fueled Audi Denmark’s customer experience transformation?